openstack/openstack-manuals/doc/install-guide/source/ceilometer-cinder.rst

 4. Use the ``cinder-volume-usage-audit`` command to retrieve meters on demand.
-For more information, see `Block Storage audit script setup to get notifications <http://docs.openstack.org/ admin-guide-cloud/content/section_telemetry-cinder-audit-script.html>`__.
+For more information, see `Block Storage audit script setup to get notifications <http://docs.openstack.org/admin-guide-cloud/ telemetry-data-collection.html#block-storage-audit-script-setup-to-get- notifications>`__.